jramos-br/jsdoc-summarize2/README.md

 ```

 The Summarize2 plugin changes some tags of the comment block according to a simple set of rules.
-In short, when there is more than one description tag, the plugin changes the first one into a summary tag.
+In short, when there is more than one description tag, the plugin changes the first one into a summary tag, if it doesn't already exist.

 ## Example

-This is a documentation comment block using JSDoc tags of a simple function.
+This is a JSDoc documentation comment block of a simple function.

 ```js
 /**